Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Background and methods

 The physical states satisfy Gauss law, which constrains the in-going and out-going electric flux on the links from a matter site and relates the staggered charge.
 In terms of the $\mathbb{Z}_2$ algebra, $\forall \bm{l}$ and physical states $\ket{\psi}$, $G_{\bm l}\ket{\psi}=q_{\bm l}\ket{\psi}$, where $q_{\bm l}=\pm 1$ and

 The prefactor represents the different nature of the odd and even lattice sites, and we define the number operator $n_l=\phi_l ^\dagger \phi_l$.
-Depending on the point of the lattice, the operators acting on the links are replaced by the boundary condition $X_{\bm l, \bm l+\hat{x}}\!\rightarrow1$.
+Following Ref.~\cite{alexandrou2025realizingstringbreakingdynamics}, we interpret $q_{\bm l}= 1$ as the absence of a charge, whereas a value of $q_{\bm l}=-1$ corresponds to a static charge at site $\bm l$.
+Depending on the point of the lattice, the operators acting on the links are replaced by the boundary condition $X_{\bm l, \bm l+\hat{x}}\!\rightarrow1$ (see Ref.~\cite{alexandrou2025realizingstringbreakingdynamics} for details).

 Since $\forall \bm l$, $[H,G_{\bm l}] =0$, $G_{\bm l}$ is a local symmetry that decomposes the Hilbert space into separate sectors depending on the charge.
 Taking into account the staggering, we can consider the Gauss law sector of the states we perform calculations with.